Junior Chef

 The county finals

-Judges will select a number of entrants to attend a final in each county initially in June.
+Judges will select a number of entrants to attend a final in each county initially in June/July.

 At the county finals, competitors will be asked to prepare their proposed main course dish for the judges in one and a half hours.
-The judges will then select one finalist in each county who will be invited to return for the South West final in October 2023.
+The judges will then select one finalist in each county who will be invited to return for the South West final on 5th October 2024.

 The South West final